Upcoming Dates (Chicago):

-When it comes to learning Python, there are numerous tutorials, classes, and resources that can teach you the basics.
-However, to take your knowledge to the next level, you need to apply what you've learned to a more challenging set of coding projects.
+There are numerous tutorials, classes, and resources that can teach you the basics of Python.
+However, if you want to take your skills to the next level, you need to put what you've learned into practice.
 That is exactly what you'll do in this hands-on week of Python coding.
-Join David Beazley, author of the Python Essential Reference and Python Cookbook, as he guides you and five other students through a small set of interesting programming projects that cover a wide range of Python topics including systems programming, I/O, algorithms, data structures, concurrency and more.
+Join David Beazley, author of the Python Essential Reference and Python Cookbook, as he guides you and five other students through a set of thought-provoking programming projects that cover a wide range of Python topics including systems design, algorithms, data structures, concurrency and more.

-This course is aimed at developers who have already learned the basics of Python, but want to continue applying their skills to new and more interesting problems.
-In addition to learning more about Python, you're also likely to learn a bit about topics outside your main area of work.
+This course is aimed at developers who have already learned the basics of Python, but want to continue building their skills.
+In addition to learning more about Python, you're also likely to learn a bit about core topics in computer science and unusual things outside your main area of work.
 So, if you like learning new things, this is for you.

 The course is conducted in a round-table format that is strictly limited to 6 students.
-During the week, you will be presented with three or four challenge projects.
 Brief presentations will introduce the underlying concepts required for each project, but after that, most of the day will be spent writing code and discussing implementation options.
-It's important to note that this is not a free-form hackathon or a coding contest.
+It's important to note that this is NOT a free-form hackathon or a coding contest.
 The projects are carefully chosen to explore a wide range of Python topics and the small course size makes it easier to have meaningful discussion.